Aekp/Ice_refraction_RTCG/README.md

 Select the ice material in the editor and change its shader to the `Ice` shader created with Shader Graph.
 Adjust the `Refract Strength` to see the refraction effect in action.

-## Contributing

-Contributions to improve the shader or extend its functionality are welcome.
-Please follow the standard GitHub workflow for submitting pull requests.

-## License

-This project is open-source and available under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments

-- Thanks to cc0textures.com for providing the ice texture.
-- Special thanks to all the patrons and subscribers who support the creation of these tutorials.

 Enjoy creating your icy scenes!